nytimes/gcs-helper/README.md

 access to private GCS buckets.

-It was designed to be used with [Kaltura's nginx-vod-module](https://github.com/kaltura/nginx-vod-module), but it can work stand-alone too, specially the proxy feature.
+It was designed to be used with [Kaltura's nginx-vod-module](https://github.com/kaltura/nginx-vod-module), but it can also work as a standalone proxy.

 Specific to nginx-vod-module, gcs-helper provides support for the mapped mode (when using the proper environment variables - ``GCS_HELPER_PROXY_PREFIX``,